Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Conclusion and Outlook

 A direction of future research is the incorporation of characteristics of quantum algorithms and quantum hardware in the process of shrinking.
 It is known, that QAOA performs worse on certain types of graphs, \eg bipartite graphs.
 From a hardware perspective, sparse graphs simplify the implementation of QAOA.
 In the process of shrinking, one can try to avoid or produce such specific graph characteristics.
 Moreover, other techniques for deriving (optimal) correlations exist in literature.
-Their performance in our framework needs to be further studied.
-Another field of ongoing research is the quantum part which may be replaced by other variants of QAOA or even by different algorithmic paradigms like quantum annealing.
+Their performance in our framework needs to be further studied. \tb{Extending the set of test instances allows deeper insights into the instance-dependence of the proposed algorithm.} Another field of ongoing research is the quantum part which may be replaced by \tb{higher-depth} QAOA \tb{or variants like warm-start QAOA} or even by different algorithmic paradigms like quantum annealing.